 CORVALLIS, Ore. – Shortly after the end of the inaugural workshop to incorporate Indigenous studies into Oregon outdoor education, a Portland-area educator approached the presenters.

-Her school district held an annual fourth-grade overnight trip that centered on the Oregon Trail was rooted in the white settler experience.
+Her school district held an annual fourth-grade overnight trip on the Oregon Trail that was rooted in the white settler experience.

 “The curriculum was presented as if nobody lived in Oregon prior to white people,” said Spirit Brooks, research, evaluation, and assessment coordinator with Oregon State University Extension Outdoor School.